-This one year teacher education program is an integral component of the bachelor of education requirements.
+This sixteen month teacher education program is an integral component of the bachelor of education requirements.
 Admission is by application.
 Declaration of BEd as a degree goal does not guarantee acceptance into the Professional Development Program (PDP).

 The Professional Development program is also available in French, for students aspiring to teach in Core French, French Immersion or Programme Francophone.
 See Bureau des affaires francophones et francophiles (BAFF) /Office of Francophone & Francophile Affairs (OFFA).

 Applicants must be attending Simon Fraser University or be admissible.

 Candidates who have not attended Simon Fraser University previously, or who have not attended in any of the three terms prior to intended enrollment, must apply for admission or readmission.

 All candidates are required to complete the on-line Professional Development Program application form located at http://www.sfu.ca/education/teachersed/programs/pdp/overview.html.

 All applications must be submitted to the PDP admissions office by January 31.